Fantastic Things to Do in Sifnos, Greece

 Kastro, Sifnos.

-Part of the Cyclades island group, Sifnos is a wonderful Greek island home to a variety of impressive beaches, some of them quite popular for the pristine waters and golden sand.
+Part of the Cyclades island group, Sifnos is a beautiful Greek island home to a variety of impressive beaches, some quite famous for their pristine waters and golden sand.

 The island has an elegant inland capital, Apollonia, and one of the prettiest ports in the Aegean, Kamares.